 - Deposits kept at the branches of foreign banks are not insured through the DIF.
 Deposits with those branches are insured in the deposit insurance system in the country in which the parent bank is based.

 The main role of the Deposit Insurance Fund is to protect bank deposits and enhance trust in the banking system in a time of economic turbulence.

-Since its establishment, the Deposit Insurance Fund has paid compensation for insured deposits to some 300,000 clients, amounting to more than 25 billion crowns.
-The payments concerned the clients of the 12 banks that went bankrupt between 1995 and 2003.
+Since its establishment, the Deposit Insurance Fund has paid compensation for insured deposits to some 300,000 clients, amounting to more than 41,9 billion crowns.
+The payments concerned the clients of the 12 banks and 5 cooperative credit unions that went bankrupt between 1995 and 2014.